 — Caley Horan, Assistant Professor of History

-Assistant Professor Caley Horan is an historian of the United States interested in the cultural and intellectual transformations of the post-WWII era.
+Assistant Professor Caley Horan is an historian of the United States who focuses on the cultural and intellectual transformations of the post-WWII era.
 Her research interests include business history and the history of capitalism, cold war culture, risk and prediction, and the history of gender and sexuality.
-SHASS Communications spoke with her recently about her book manuscript, Actuarial Age, which explores the cultural life of insurance and the role of risk-based thinking in shaping American institutions and daily life during the second half of the twentieth century.
+As part of the Human Factor series, SHASS Communications spoke with Horan recently about her book manuscript, Insurance Era, (now published, University of Chicago Press, 2021) which explores the cultural life of insurance and the role of risk-based thinking in shaping American institutions and daily life during the second half of the 20th century.

 Q: You’re currently working on a book project that examines the rise of the private insurance industry after the Second World War.
 What form did insurance take prior to the one we’re familiar with today?
 What factors caused the shift to this new model?

 A: Human beings have always found ways to survive in a fundamentally uncertain world.
 Before the late nineteenth century, those ways most often involved collective forms of risk sharing rooted in solidarity, interdependence, and mutual aid.
 Extended kinship networks and fraternal societies offer just two examples of risk-sharing systems that were common in the United States before private and public insurance became widely available.
 Structured around internal ties between members (rather than abstract categories relating to risk), community-based systems like fraternal lodges pooled the resources of members — be it money, food, or other kinds of assistance — and distributed them to those in need.